pruemmer/aratha/README.md

 ### OSTRICH_PATH

 The default solver is G-Strings.
-Alternatively, you can use an SMT solver by setting `OSTRICH_PATH` to the path to ostrich.
+Alternatively, you can use an SMT solver by setting environment variables `SOLVER` to "ostrich" and `OSTRICH_PATH` to the path to ostrich.

 ## Tests
 The tests are written with [Mocha](https://mochajs.org/).
 To run them, run